Brooktrout Technology: Foundation (1984–1987)

 Brooktrout Technology was founded in 1984 in the Greater Boston area by David Duehren, Eric Giler, and Patrick Hynes, former employees of Teradyne, a maker of automatic test equipment also based in Massachusetts.
 All three were electrical engineers with experience in digital signal processing, gained both in university and on the job while working at Teradyne.
 Brooktrout struggled to gain venture capital for the first three years of their existence, owing to the founders' youth and what Giles deemed incredulity at the concept of "talk[ing] to machines".
 Thus, the company was initially headquartered out of Hynes' sixteenth-floor apartment in Boston.
 Giler, having the most pedigreed business education, was named president, while Duehren was named vice president of research and development, and Hynes was named vice president of engineering.
 Hynes, an avid fisherman who was said to get his best ideas while fishing for trout, came up with Brooktrout's name.

 While Brooktrout had been eyeing the integration of fax capability in personal computers since its foundation, the company soft-launched with a family of expansion cards allowing PCs to receive voicemail and send phone messages.
 In 1985, they launched their first fax-related product, Fax-Mail, which allowed PCs to send and receive fax documents through connection to a modem.
 Brooktrout's competitor GammaLink had pioneered this technology with GammaFax earlier in the year.
-The product was met with consumer confusion and was quickly pulled from the market, Giler deeming it too cutting-edge.
+The product was met with consumer confusion and was quickly pulled from the market, with Giler deeming it too cutting-edge.
 In 1987, the product was relaunched in Japan, where it was met with considerable more interest, the company reviving Fax-Mail globally soon afterward, to commercial success.
 Brooktrout later expanded the Fax-Mail lineup to include models with more advanced features, the family as a whole ranging in prices between US$400 and $1,000 (in 1988).

 In 1987, Brooktrout received its first infusion of venture capital by Tie/Communications of Shelton, Connecticut—a major telephone equipment maker worth $250 million at the time.
 Tie gave Brooktrout $1 million in capital in exchange for a stake in the company, allowing Brooktrout to relocate its headquarters to dedicated offices in Wellesley Hills, Massachusetts.
 Between 1987 and 1989, the company was able to raise $1.5 million more in capital between 50 investment groups.
 During this time, Brooktrout was hired by AT&T Corporation to be the OEM for elements of AT&T's Merlin PBX.